Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 While a no-bake cheesecake is light, fluffy, and refreshing, there is nothing like a dense and velvety baked cheesecake.
 That is where this recipe comes in!

-Our new method for a no-bake version is using the Instant Pot: Instant Pot Cheesecake!
-This method creates the moistest and most decadent dessert.
+My new method for a no-bake version is using the Instant Pot: Instant Pot Cheesecake!
+This method creates a super moist and decadent dessert.
 It is a must-try!
+You can make my strawberry swirl cheesecake in the Instant Pot by following the same instructions.

 Best Strawberry Desserts